 Despite a bullish trend ruling the market for the bulk of the period, the North American market had mixed sentiments in the fourth quarter of 2021.
 This was mostly due to the adequate pushback from the supply-demand imbalance, which was further compounded by rising natural gas prices, which had taken a proper toll on the future production of numerous minerals, including titanium dioxide.
 An increase in COVID instances had prompted concerns in ore feedstock.
 As a result, during the fourth quarter of 2021, the FD UGSC (USA) quarterly average negotiations for the chemical CP Rutile Grade were finalised at USD 4434 per tonne.

-Its prices in the Asian market skyrocketed due to high demand and limited stock availability.
+Titanium dioxide prices in the Asian market skyrocketed due to high demand and limited stock availability.
 Prices in the Chinese market surged significantly, reaching 2875 USD /MT at the end of March, well above the USD 2015/MT level in January 2021.
 Some dealers quoted prices that were significantly higher than expected, sending the domestic market to an almost three-year high.
-Meanwhile, a similar scenario was observed in the Indian market, where prices for Rutile grade TiO2 rose by 8% from January to March.
+Meanwhile, a similar scenario was observed in the Indian market, where titanium dioxide prices (rutile grade) for rose by 8% from January to March.
 The increase was attributed to strong demand from the domestic paints and coatings sector as well as premium cargo from China.

 Prices increased somewhat in the Asian market during the third quarter of 2021.
 After a steady recovery since mid-June, its price in India fell slightly in August, pushed down by lower import prices.
-The chemical’s price continued to rise in the Chinese domestic market, with FOB Wuhu talks for Rutile grade TiO2 settling at 3125 USD/MT for the week ending September 24th.
+Titanium dioxide prices continued to rise in the Chinese domestic market, with FOB Wuhu talks for Rutile grade TiO2 settling at 3125 USD/MT for the week ending September 24th.

 Price increases of 139-174 USD /MT were seen in Q3 by western suppliers in a tight and buoyant market that faced multiple persistent pulls on supply, including an ongoing lack of Chinese export competitiveness.
 Furthermore, container constraints hampered its delivery to the rest of the world.

-Price for titanium dioxide (TiO2) Anatase grade increased steadily across the United States, rising 2.27% from January 2021 to March 2021, and were settled at 3150 USD /MT by the conclusion of the quarter.
+Titanium dioxide prices (anatase grade) increased steadily across the United States, rising 2.27% from January 2021 to March 2021, and were settled at 3150 USD /MT by the conclusion of the quarter.

 Coronavirus-related shutdowns in the first half of the quarter prompted forcible measures at several small-scale ilmenite factories in China and India, subsequently exacerbating the Titanium supply problem.
 The chemical's tight supply condition was extended until the end of the quarter, as few participants were heard holding cargoes in expectation of an exceptional surge in its seasonal demand.
 In India, purchasers took a wait-and-see strategy because of the concerns about an unpredictable demand pattern following the second wave of the pandemic around the end of September.
 Whereas in China, producers were heard operating at optimal rates even though export orders were low in July.